snowplow-archive/snowplow.github.com/_posts/2016-10-17-how-viewbix-uses-snowplow-to-enable-their-customers-to-make-data-driven-decisions.md

 We gave in and resorted to data summarization.
 Reporting on the raw data was not providing the response times we needed.
 We probably could have thrown money at the problem and built larger and more powerful clusters on AWS but with the help of Snowplow data analysts we built a summarization process that meets our business needs and is flexible enough that we can add new data points at any time and have them quickly appear in our reports without having to resort to expensive and time consuming rebuilds from raw data.

 Snowplow is not a visualization platform and does not offer a graphics engine for building reports.
 Luckily, after many interviews we found our customers were much more interested in a flexible report writer then a visualization engine.
 Time after time we heard “let me export the data to Excel” as the business need.
+Instead of building out custom dashboards and graphs we built an API that allowed for flexible custom report building directly from Redshift.

 ## Conclusion